 Is It Possible to Prevent Scabies?

 Among young people, skin-to-skin transmission most often occurs during sexual contact, so scabies can be considered a form of sexually transmitted disease.
-However, other forms of close contact such as hugging may spread the disease.
-Casual contact such as shaking hands usually will not result in transmission of the mites.
+However, other forms of close contact such as hugging may spread the disease so it is not exclusively transmitted by sex.
+Casual contact such as shaking hands usually will not result in transmission of the mites

 If a household member becomes infested with scabies, the goal of treatment (for example, with a mite-killer such as permethrin [Elimite] or lindane [Kwell]) is also to prevent infestation of household contacts.
 Therefore, treatment is usually recommended for all close contacts of the affected person.
 The treatment should occur for the affected individual and his/her close contacts at the same time in order to prevent re-exposure.
 Permethrin can be used on infants 2 months and older; lindane is not recommended for use in children.